oshtz/tagmeister/README.md

 1. Launch tagmeister.
 2. Click "Select Directory" to choose a folder containing your dataset images.
 3. Browse through your images using the left sidebar.
-4. Use the right sidebar to generate captions and edit them as needed.
-5. Customize caption generation settings in the settings panel.
+4. Customize caption generation settings in the settings panel.
-6. Use batch processing for efficient captioning of multiple images.
+5. Use batch processing for efficient captioning of multiple images.
-7. Export your captions in the desired format for your ML project.

 ## Configuration

 ### API Key

-To use the AI-powered caption generation feature enter your API key in the designated field.
+To use tagmeister, enter your API key in the designated field.

 ## Development